JerryGeerts/WindowsConfig/README.md

 # WindowsConfig
-A ASPX website that will output a powershell script file that is generated on the settings you want you microsoft server to have
+A ASPX website that will output a powershell script that will apply the settings you want the microsoft server to have